snowplow-archive/symfony2-paypal-ipn/README.md

 * Check you received the order confirmation email (if you're sending one)
 * Check the order and line items are stored in your database

 If you have problems with any of your checks, then the next step is to manually invoke your IPN URL in a browser and see what happens (for example a PHP or Symfony error, or perhaps a database or Twig not found error).
 This works because of the debug "replay" functionality explained in step 3 above.
+Next:

 * Fix the bug
 * Repeat

-## Support
+## Support and bugs

-For support requests, please email [Orderly Ltd] [orderlyemail] or better still raise a [GitHub issue] [newissue].
+For support requests, please email [Orderly Ltd] [orderlyemail].
+If you think there is a bug in the library, or a missing feature you would like to see added, please raise a [new GitHub issue] [newissue].

 ## Credits

-This library is a port of the [Codeigniter PayPal IPN library] [codeigniterpaypalipn] written by [Alex Dean] [alexdean].
+This library is a port of the [Codeigniter PayPal IPN library] [codeigniterpaypalipn], also released by Orderly Ltd.

 Many thanks to all the contributors to symfony2-paypal-ipn: